The “experts” have spoken.

 2. Identify Internship Roles

-Next, identify what roles the interns will fill.
-This could range from research to marketing to project management.
+Next, identify the interns’ roles.
+These could range from research to marketing to project management.

 The learning outcome is a detailed understanding of the intern’s responsibilities.